In other languages: 한국어.

 - 8.3.13 Packaging Design

 - 8.3.18 Thanks To

 The premise for the series is fairly simple and straightforward, with variations among them: armies of hostile aliens have begun invading the Earth, killing and enslaving the human race.
-The style and theme of the game closely mirror those of the classic BBC television series UFO.
+The style and theme of the game closely mirror those of the 1960s Gerry Anderson television series UFO.

 In each game of the series, the player is put in command of "X-COM": the Extraterrestrial Combat Unit.
 By defending countries from enemy invasion, the force gains monetary support.
 Any nation may quit, if X-COM's service is deemed unsatisfactory or the nation's government has been infiltrated by the invaders.
 Through research of recovered alien artefacts, X-COM is able to develop better and more powerful weapons, armor and vehicles to combat the alien menace and eventually uncover their true nature.

 The game takes place within two main views: the Geoscape and the Battlescape, a dichotomy that's the hallmark of the entire series.
 The Geoscape is where the player waits for enemy alien activity and makes strategic decisions.

 While in the Geoscape, the player can view the X-COM bases (located in various locations on Earth), make changes to them, equip X-COM craft, order supplies and personnel, direct research efforts, schedule manufacturing of advanced equipment and sell alien artifacts to raise capital.
 The Geoscape is continuous and not turn-based.

 Gameplay switches to the isometric combat view of the Battlescape whenever X-COM personnel come in contact with alien units.
 This can result from investigating downed enemy crafts, combatting alien terrorist activities or attacking alien bases discovered during play.
 Aliens may also be encountered if they manage to attack and infiltrate one of the X-COM bases.